barcai-tech/customer-success-copilot/infra/README.md

 - Each function sets CORS headers itself; the API also enables CORS for OPTIONS.
 - If `DataBucket` is empty, functions will use local `sample_data` fallback — not available in Lambda.
 Set `DataBucket` for real data.
-- HMAC secret is provided from SSM Parameter Store and must match the frontend server action signer.
+- Lambdas fetch HMAC from SSM via `HMAC_PARAM_NAME`.
+Ensure the execution role has `ssm:GetParameter` permission for that parameter.
+If the parameter uses a customer-managed KMS key, grant decrypt permissions as needed.